Our Services

 These signs may appear before digestive symptoms or during disease flares.

 Some IBD symptoms overlap with other conditions, including food intolerances, infections, or IBS.
-If your symptoms are mostly related to bowel habits without bleeding, weight loss, or nighttime symptoms, you might consider doing a free, online symptom check for Irritable Bowel Syndrome (IBS) to help clarify what may be going on.
+If your symptoms are mostly related to bowel habits without bleeding, weight loss, or nighttime symptoms, you may want to use a free AI-powered symptom checker to better understand whether you could be experiencing Irritable Bowel Syndrome (IBS) rather than inflammatory bowel disease.

 However, a symptom checker is not a diagnosis.
 It is a starting point to understand whether further medical evaluation is needed.